agoat-io/agoat-vendor-v2/unified-app/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

-This project is part of the AGoat Publisher platform.
+This project is licensed under the MIT License.

+## 🆘 Support

+For support and questions:
+- Check the documentation
+- Review the code comments
+- Open an issue on GitHub

+---

+**Built with ❤️ using React, Vite, and Radix UI**